rafalmaciag/rafalmaciag/_posts/2019-09-08-Project-size-complexity-costs-estimations-agile-hype.md

 In next articles You will read about:

-* Waterfall and Agile, how human's thinking, natural communication and knoledge play their roles in those methodologies?
+* Waterfall and Agile, how human's thinking, natural communication and knowledge play their roles in those methodologies?
 * Why we need something more than just "Agile", what there is to demand?
 * How can we estimate size of information systems?
 Is it possible?